 Tina Coffey is an Instructional Technology Resource Teacher for Roanoke County Schools, in Roanoke, Virginia.
-She has been a public school teacher for twenty years, the last twelve as an Instructional Technology Resource Teacher.
-She holds her Masters in Curriculum and Instruction from Virginia Tech and her Bachelors from Emory & Henry College.
-She works with teachers at three schools in Roanoke County, helping them learn to use and integrate technology into their classrooms through inservices, small group training, and co-teaching.
+She has spent twenty-five years in public-school education, the last nineteen as an Instructional Technology Resource Teacher.
+Currently, she works with teachers at three schools in Roanoke County, helping them learn to use and integrate technology into their classrooms through inservices, small group training, and co-teaching.
 She also teaches virtual, hybrid and face-to-face technology and teacher recertification classes at Virginia Western Community College.

 Feel free to contact her below!
 The math question is to make sure you are human (not a robot spammer).